othergandalf/CSE_881_CensusWalk/README.md

 Included:

--Jupyter Notebook where data collection (and some processing) occur
+- Jupyter Notebook where data collection (and some processing) occur
 - Walkscore dataset
 - Census dataset